 The question that I am asked quite often by course creators is whether they should use WordPress or a hosted platform like Teachable for hosting and selling their online courses.

-When I launched my first online course in 2015, there were not many options for building your online school and so, I went with WordPress which was the most common choice for creators then.
+When I launched my first online course, there were not many options for building your online school and so, I went with WordPress which was the most common choice for creators then.

 While it took me around 1 month to create videos and other content for my course, I spent around 3 months learning about WordPress and various plugins & tools that was required to set up my course and start selling.